HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 ### Acceptance Criteria [optional]

 * When a bundle is tombstoned it is made immediately unavailable to users using search.
-* Maintainers of external indices shall removed deleted data from its index when a bundle tombstone notification is received.
+* Maintainers of external indices shall remove deleted data from its index when a bundle tombstone notification is received.
 * Bundle files are still available until the deletion process has run.
 * Bundles and files are not completely removed from the DSS until after the grace period has elapsed.
 * Deleting a file results in the deletion of all bundles referencing that file.